 The tides have the usual Solent high water stand with the ebb not starting to run hard until about 3 1/2 hours before low water.

-For a visiting small craft mariner, the mooring opportunities available in the Beaulieu River consist of swinging moorings, pile moorings and a small marina at Buckler's Hard.
+For a visiting small craft mariner, the mooring opportunities available in the Beaulieu River consist of swinging moorings, pile moorings and a 200+ berth marina at Buckler's Hard.
+You can make arrangements for a berth by ringing them in advance.

 Anchoring is not allowed in the River as it is too tight with moorings.
 There is a recognised anchorage in the first reach past the red post number 20, and off Gull Island, just out of the channel (to the north of the island and south of the channel).
 This is not very protected particularly with easterlies, and a long way from anywhere.
-A few white visitors mooring buoys are provided in this area.
+Mooring up-river of Needs Ore point will cost £2.25 pmpn

 Otherwise make your way up the River and if you find a vacant suitable looking mooring buoy (with the long-term holder away) you are permitted to tie up.
-It will be necessary to get the harbour master's permission ASAP, and he can be reached on 01590 616200.
-Until you have confirmation from the harbour master it is best to assume that the owner may return and require you to vacate his mooring.
-This harbour master doesn't monitor VHF.
+It will be necessary to get the harbour master's permission ASAP, and he can be reached on 01590 616200 or #68 Until you have confirmation from the harbour master it is best to assume that the owner may return and require you to vacate his mooring.

-Other mooring options include fore and aft piling just below the Marina, and the visitors mooring pontoon just above the Marina.
+Other mooring options include a new pontoon just below the Marina, and another visitors mooring pontoon just above the Marina.
 Otherwise enter the Marina and tie up, there is often room.

-Whichever option you choose make yourself known to the harbour authorities within 24 hours of arriving if they havn't found you first.
+Whichever option you choose make yourself known to the harbour authorities within 24 hours of arriving if they haven't found you first.

 The links below cover the River regulations and the prices respectively: